 The evolution of game design

 The term “game designer” is quite common these days.
 Many commercial game development companies are made up of large teams with many individuals contributing to the success of the game.
-These include programmers, producers, level designers, modellers, animators, technical artists, testers, marketing and finance specialists and many others.
+These include programmers, producers, level designers, modelers, animators, technical artists, testers, marketing and finance specialists and many others.

 For example, level design is the concept of players brainstorming what they will encounter during the game.
 Course designers therefore need to consider a number of factors to create a game that is attractive to players.